AI · Regulatory · Cross-border

 GMA does not provide legal compliance advice.
 The AI Act compliance work is done by the client's own legal counsel and an EU-based AI-compliance specialist firm.
 Counsel handles risk-tier classification, CE-marking pathway, technical documentation, and post-market-monitoring legal structure.

-GMA rebuilds the commercial layer that operates inside the legal compliance posture the client's counsel has established:
+GMA rebuilds the website, offer, proof, and follow-up that operates inside the legal compliance posture the client's counsel has established:

 • EU-facing commercial materials that reflect AI Act risk-tier classification language.

-• EU-customer-facing trust architecture that surfaces the transparency, documentation, and post-market-monitoring commitments.
+• EU-customer-facing proof and trust system that pages and sales materials the transparency, documentation, and post-market-monitoring commitments.

-• US-to-EU commercial-register translation for AI products specifically.
+• US-to-EU commercial-buyer-language translation for AI products specifically.

-• Cross-corridor brief structure for AI providers entering multiple EU member states with member-state-specific reading of the Act's transparency obligations.
+• Cross-corridor brief structure for AI providers entering multiple EU member states with member-state-specific evaluation of the Act's transparency obligations.

 Who this is for and who it is not for.

 AI-enabled product company with EU customers or EU pipeline.
 Revenue band twenty-five million to two billion dollars.
 AI Act risk-tier classification work already underway with legal counsel.
-Commitment to rebuilding the EU-facing commercial layer to operate inside the compliance posture counsel has established.
+Commitment to rebuilding the EU-facing website, offer, proof, and follow-up to operate inside the compliance posture counsel has established.

 Out of scope.
 Legal compliance advice stays with client's counsel and an EU-based AI-compliance specialist.
 Risk-tier classification under the Act stays with counsel.
 CE-marking pathway design stays with counsel.
 AI model technical documentation drafting stays with client's engineering and counsel.